runtimeverification/gitbook-kaas/guides/kaas-cli_run_command.md

 If a kontrol.toml file is present, it will be used to run the tests using specific configuraiton options passed to kontrol.

 If your execution directory for tests are within a subdirectory, either `cd` to that directory or use the `--test-root` flag to specify the path to the tests.

+**Key Environment Variables:**
+- `FOUNDRY_PROFILE`:
+   Set the preferred profile for your kontrol tests.
+   Example: `export FOUNDRY_PROFILE=kprove`

+   Otherwise, the default profile will be used.
+And if no 'out' definition is provided here kaas-cli will fallback to using 'out' for dumping all kcfg proof files.

 **Key Options:**